 Do you review your MSDS periodically?

 This question may come into your head as I had the same question in the past.
 But, the good news is that you will find the answer in this post.

 As you might already know that MSDS (Material Safety Data Sheet) or SDS (Safety Data Sheet) is a basic reference for handling hazardous chemical safely.
 All related SOP you make have to refer to MSDS too.

-Whether you are as a manufacture of a chemical product, as a supplier or as a end user, you have to ensure keeping the latest version of the MSDS.
+Whether you are as a manufacturer of a chemical product, as a supplier or as an end user, you have to ensure keeping the latest version of the MSDS.

 How Often Do MSDS Sheets Need to be Updated?

 I had the same question with you in the past until I found the answer.